Dimastij1986/deep-learning-specialization-coursera/README.md

-# deep-learning-specialization-coursera
-Deep Learning Specialization by Andrew Ng on Coursera.
+# Deep Learning Specialization on Coursera
+Master Deep Learning, and Break into AI

+Instructor: Andrew Ng

+This repo contains all my work for this specialization.
+All the code base, quiz questions, screenshot, and images, are taken from, unless specified, Deep Learning Specialization on Coursera.